AuReMe/aureme_docker/docs/_build/html/_sources/aureme.rst.txt

 2. For each reference organism you want to use, create a subdirectory in the directory **orthology_based_reconstruction**.
 Give it the name of your model organism (e.g. **model_a**).
-   On a Linux operating system, here is the above command to create a new folder named **model_a**.
+   On a Linux operating system, here is the below command to create a new folder named **model_a**.

    .. code:: sh